aspose-svg/Aspose.SVG-Documentation/content/net/FAQ/_index.md

 ### **Why is vector graphics important?**

 Vector graphics using is one of the most popular Web design trends during the last years.
 SVG allows developers and designers to create vector-based images that are constructed using points, lines, paths and shapes.
 It is best used for logos, icons and simple graphics making.
 Benefits of SVG are scalability, file size, editing capabilities, performance, style control, advanced options and other vector graphics advantages.

+Aspose.SVG offers a Free Online [**Image Vectorizer**](https://products.aspose.app/svg/image-vectorization)  that is browser-based and works on any platform.
+Using this App, you may apply a set of options for obtaining the perfect result.
+Save your time and check this free Image Vectorizer to get all the benefits of vector graphics!

 ### **How to open the SVG format?**